Cysharp/MemoryPack/README.md

 Version tolerant
 ---
-MemoryPack supports schema evolution limitedly.
+In default(`GeneratType.Object`), MemoryPack supports schema evolution limitedly.

 * unmanaged struct can't change any more
-* MemoryPackable objects, members can be added, but not deleted
+* members can add, but can not delete
+* can change member name
-* MemoryPackable objects, can't change member order
+* can't change member order
+* can't change member type

 ```csharp
 [MemoryPackable]